MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 When evaluating allowed and denied listings, know that denies takes priority over allows.
 If a user is listed as allowed, and the same user is a member of a group that is listed as denied, the user will be denied.

+## Deny an account with the health service lockdown tool

-## To deny an account with the health service lockdown tool
+To deny an account with the health service lockdown tool, follow these steps:

 1. Sign in to the computer with an account that is a member of the Administrators group.